wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 - ---
 - ### Lesson 3: Shell scripts in a DevOps environment -
-- The purpose of DevOps is to shorten the system develo
+- The purpose of DevOps is to shorten the system development life cycle.
+-
+-